hneemann/Digital/README.md

 the outputs of all gates are updated.
 All gates seem to change synchronously, i.e. they seem to have all the exact same gate delay time.
 However, an undesirable feature of this approach is that even a simple RS flip-flop might not be able to reach a stable state.
+The same problem Logisim has.

+To solve that problem, the "switching on" is introduced and a different simulation mode is used during the settling time right after switching on the circuit:
-For that reason, another mode is used during settling time: Each time a gate undergoes a change at one of its inputs all gate inputs are read and their outputs are updated immediately.
+Each time a gate undergoes a change at one of its inputs all gate inputs are read and their outputs are updated immediately.
 This happens gatewise in random order until no further changes occur and the circuit reaches a stable state.
 The gates appear to have random delay times now.
 This way, a master-slave flip-flop reaches a stable state after "switch on", however, the final state is still undefined.